Knowledge Base

 const mainString

 //2.
-TODO: Get the string to check (use the params method)
+TODO: Get the string to check using the param method.

 const stringToCheck